 Helping You Help Me: The Role of Diagnostic (In)Congruence in the Helping Process within Organizations

-Executive Summary — Coming up with new ideas and solving difficult problems in modern organizations is increasingly accomplished through collaboration and teamwork.
+Overview — Coming up with new ideas and solving difficult problems in modern organizations is increasingly accomplished through collaboration and teamwork.
 Often when people collaborate to tackle a knowledge-intensive project, they still need external help to achieve their goals: advice, assistance with task completion, team coaching, mentoring, and/or socio-emotional support.
 Yet we know little about the helping process itself.
 Indeed, sometimes helping attempts are useless, or worse.
 By conducting a field study of helping in a major design firm, the authors of this paper analyzed how the helping process unfolded.
 In particular, they focused on aspects of the process, differentiating episodes that employees assessed as successful from those they deemed unsuccessful.
 They discovered that the key differentiator was whether the helper and the person being helped established "diagnostic congruence" at the outset - a shared understanding of the state of the project and what sort of help was needed.
 Overall, the study contributes to our understanding of helping in organizations by discovering the interactional influences on the success of a helping episode.
 It also sheds light on help from a process perspective, highlights the importance of timing in aspects of the process, and uncovers the prominent role of emotion in perceptions of unsuccessful helping.
 Key concepts include:

 - Receivers of help must be assertively proactive in orienting givers to the project and helping givers understand the kind of help needed.

 - Even when parties agree that an episode should be considered "helping," the boundaries of helping roles must still be negotiated in order to clarify what norms and behaviors are applicable.